Rewriting the Rules of Womanhood in The Rules Do Not Apply

-Never has trying to "have it all" felt as visceral as it does in New Yorker writer Ariel Levy's memoir, The Rules Do Not Apply.
+Never has trying to "have it all" felt as visceral as it does in The New Yorker writer Ariel Levy's memoir, The Rules Do Not Apply.
 A member of the first generation of women told they could do anything, Levy, now 42, spent her 20s and 30s consumed by wanderlust, evading the claustrophobia of monogamy and motherhood: "To become a mother, I feared, was to relinquish your status as the protagonist of your own life."
 As a result of her nomadic existence, she cheats on the woman she marries.
 But after watching a friend struggle to get pregnant, Levy realizes she could lose the opportunity to have a family she didn't know she wanted.
 "My life had been an ugly, roiling mess, but I was going to pull it all together at the last minute."
 Enamored with the idea of being a pregnant correspondent, she travels to Mongolia for work.
-But in short order, she loses baby, spouse and house.
+In short order, she loses baby, spouse and house.
 Levy confronts a harsh truth for women with control and choice: we lay claim to everything, but the universe is often indifferent to our demands.

 Rewriting the Rules of Womanhood in The Rules Do Not Apply